nathanaeng/typing-test/README.md

 Accuracy is calculated per word, not per character.
 Suppose there are 4 words with 20 characters total.
 Even if you only mistype 1 character, your accuracy will be 75% (3/4) and not 95% (19/20).

 The default length of the typing test is 10 words.
-However, after a person has changed this setting, their most recent choice will be remembered for 30 days.
+However, after a person has changed this setting, their most recent choice will be remembered until they clear their cache.

 ## Changes From Last Project
 Some quality of life changes have been made since the last project.
 Some of these are also personal taste.